 Self Employment Tax Lawyers in Wayne

-In Wayne, Nebraska, a few different taxes are levied on employees, and subtracted from their gross pay during each pay period.
-The examples that most people are acquainted with are the taxes imposed to fund Medicare and Social Security, which get their funding mostly from these relatively small pay deductions.
+In Wayne, New Jersey, a few different taxes are placed on employees, and subtracted from their gross pay during each pay period.
+The examples that most people are familiar with are the taxes imposed to fund Medicare and Social Security, which get their funding mostly from these relatively small pay deductions.

-However, self-employed workers in Wayne, Nebraska must make both the employee and employer contributions.
-Therefore, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.
+But, self-employed workers in Wayne, New Jersey must make both the employee and employer contributions.
+Thus, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.

 In Wayne, New Jersey, self-employed business owners pay a self-employment tax rate of 15.3%.
 This is, of course, separate from, and additional to, whatever they pay in income tax.
 In an effort to partially offset this additional tax burden, half of what one pays in self-employment taxes can be deducted from their income when filing their income taxes.
 This means that the self employed pay income taxes on, at most, 92% of their income.
 And it's probably less, thanks to all the other deductions they might qualify for.
 This deduction lowers the effective self-employment tax rate to 14%, rather than the "official" rate of over 15%.

 Can a Wayne, New Jersey Tax Attorney Help?

 If you are self-employed in Wayne, it's imperative that you keep good records of your income and expenses, because a tax attorney will only be able to advise you to the extent that you help yourself.

 Thus, if you have some trouble figuring out what you owe in self-employment taxes, for whatever reason, chances are good that a knowledgeable tax attorney in Wayne, New Jersey can advise you with much trouble, and can provide you with good legal and financial advice, which can help you head off much more significant legal and financial issues.